pymedphys/pymedphys/paper.md

 # Statement of need

-As the treatment delivery methods used in radiation oncology continue to improve, the complexity associated with ensuring precise and accurate delivery continues to increase.
-In response, many medical physicists are turning toward software solutions to help maximize efficiency and quality of care.
-It is common for medical physicists to develop their own in-house code for performing clinical tasks; many of which have been standardized through recommendations by organizations such as the American Association of Physicists in Medicine (AAPM).
-This can often lead to the "reinvention of the wheel", where physicists are wasting time writing code to serve a purpose that someone else has already accomplished.
+Medical radiation applications are subject to fast-paced technological advancements.
+This is particularly true in the field of radiation oncology, where the implementation of increasingly sophisticated technologies requires increasingly complex processes to maintain the improving standard of care.
+To help address this challenge, software tools that improve the quality, safety and efficiency of clinical tasks are increasingly being developed "in-house".
+Commercial options are often prohibitively expensive or insufficiently tailored to an individual clinic's needs.
+On the other hand, in-house development efforts are often limited to a single institution.
+Similar tools that could otherwise be shared are instead "reinvented" in clinics worldwide on a routine basis.
+Moreover, individual institutions typically lack the personnel and resources to incorporate simple aspects of good development practice or to properly maintain in-house software.

-By creating and promoting an open-source repository, PyMedPhys aims to improve the quality and accessibility of exisiting software solutions to problems faced by medical physicists.
+By creating and promoting an open-source repository, PyMedPhys aims to improve the quality and accessibility of existing software solutions to problems faced across a range of medical radiation applications, especially those traditionally within the remit of medical physicists.
 PyMedPhys is currently implemented around the world for a handful of applications.
-Many parties have embraced the gamma analysis module [@galic2020method; @pastor2021learning; @rodriguez2020new;
+Many parties have embraced the gamma analysis module [@galic2020method;
+@pastor2021learning; @rodriguez2020new; @spezialetti2021using; @castle2022;
-@spezialetti2021using; @castle2022; @tsuneda2021plastic; @cronholm2020mri;
+@tsuneda2021plastic; @cronholm2020mri; @milan2019evaluation;
-@milan2019evaluation; @gajewski2021commissioning; @lysakovski2021development],
+@gajewski2021commissioning; @lysakovski2021development], while implementations
-while implementations of the electron cutout factor module and others [@baltz2021validation;
+of the electron cutout factor module and others [@baltz2021validation;
 @rembish2021automating; @douglass2021deepwl] have also been reported.
-Additionally, the work has been recognized by the European
-Society for Radiotherapy and Oncology (ESTRO) and referenced as recommended literature in their 3rd Edition of Core Curriculum for Medical Physics Experts in Radiotherapy [@bertcatharine].
+Additionally, the work has been recognized by the European Society for Radiotherapy and Oncology (ESTRO) and referenced as recommended literature in their 3rd Edition of Core Curriculum for Medical Physics Experts in Radiotherapy [@bertcatharine].

 # Acknowledgements